GitJournal/GitJournal/README.md

 # License

+All code contributed by [Vishesh Handa](https://github.com/vhanda) is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
+All code contributed by anyone else is licensed under the Apache License 2.0.
+This is done so that GitJournal can avoid needing a CLA, and it can be distributed it on the Apple App Store which doesn't allow AGPL.

-Most of GitJournal code is licensed under AGPL, however the documentation (including this file) and translations are under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+The documentation (including this file) and translations are under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.